Webflow vs WordPress: Which One to Go for and Why

 In the dashboard area, you can configure website settings, hosting, billing, SEO, backups, integrations with third-party services, and more.

 Webflow is made for designers and developers.
 If you are a content publisher, then you may miss features that are quite common among other CMS platforms.
-This includes post types, categories, tags, discussion, comments, etc.
+This includes post types, categories, tags, discussions, comments, etc.

 3. User Interface and Templates

-Both WordPress and Webflow come with easy to use user interface and number of premade templates.
+Both WordPress and Webflow come with easy to use user interfaces and number of premade templates.
 Having said that, who provides the easiest user interface and more amount of templates is what we tried to find out.